 The following table describes, at a high level, how information within the different classifications is handled to ensure the proper level of confidentiality and protection.
-Click here for the Data Classification Procedure with more detailed information regarding the categories, examples, transmission, storage, and other handling requirements.
+Click here for the Data Classification Procedure with more detailed information regarding the categories, examples, transmission, storage and other handling requirements.
 The Highly Confidential classification presents the most risk to Winrock and must be handled with utmost care.

-Public Internal Confidential Highly Confidential Example of where Information might be located (not comprehensive) External Website winrock.org Email, phone, text, social media Intranet WinShareEmail to WI staff onlyAll access Teams sites SharePoint Protected Collab or One-Drive Limited access Team sites SharePoint Protected Collab or One-Drive Limited access Teams sites Where to store digital copies Any approved Winrock platform Any approved Winrock platform Any platform with limited and controlled access No removable media Any platform with limited and controlled access No removable media Whether to encrypt while transmitting Not required Not required Not required but recom- mended Required How to store hard copies • Store anywhere • Store any- where within the office (not in a public place) • Store with a level of security, such as in office cube/drawer • Store in locked files How to destroy • Any way acceptable Office trash/ professional recycle OK Shred or burn physical cop- ies; contact the Service Desk for purging of electronic files Shred or burn physical cop- ies; contact the Service Desk for purging of electronic files
+Public Internal Confidential Highly Confidential Attorney Client Privileged Example of where Information might be located (not comprehensive) External Website winrock.org Email, phone, text, social media Intranet WinShare Email to WI staff only All access Teams sites SharePoint Protected Collab or One- Drive Limited access Team sites SharePoint Protected Collab or One- Drive Limited access Teams sites SharePoint Protected Collab or One- Drive Limited access Teams sites Where to store digital copies Any approved Winrock platform Any approved Winrock platform Any platform with limited and controlled access No removable media Any platform with limited and controlled access No removable media Any platform with limited and controlled access No removable media Whether to encrypt while transmitting Not required Not required Not required but recommended Required Required How to store hard copies Store anywhere Store any- where within the office (not in a public place) Store with a level of security, such as in office cube/drawer Store in locked files Store in locked files How to destroy Any way acceptable Office trash/ professional recycle OK Shred or burn physical copies; contact the Service Desk for purging of electronic files Shred or burn physical copies; contact the Service Desk for purging of electronic files Shred or burn physical copies; contact Service Desk or Risk and Compliance Office for purging of electronic files